backand/docs/docs/getting_started/security_auth.md

 #### GitHub App Configuration

-In order to enable signing in with Github credentials, follow these steps:
+In order to enable signing in with GitHub credentials, follow these steps:

 1. Un-check the 'Use Back& app for signing in with GitHub' toggle
-1. Register your application on Github's <a href="https://github.com/settings/applications/new" target="_blank">Developer Applications Tab</a>.
+1. Register your application on GitHub's <a href="https://github.com/settings/applications/new" target="_blank">Developer Applications Tab</a>.
 Include the following details, which are mandatory for new applications:
     * **Application name**: A name for your app.
 Something users will recognize and trust
     * **Homepage URL**: Your application's url (you can use http://localhost for testing purposes)
     * **Authorization callback URL**: https://api.backand.com/1/user/github/auth
-1. Record the Client ID and the Client Secret from Github
+1. Record the Client ID and the Client Secret from GitHub
-1. In Backand's Social Configuration section, enter the Client ID and Client Secret in the correct fields in the Github section..
+1. In Backand's Social Configuration section, enter the Client ID and Client Secret in the correct fields in the GitHub section..

-More details on Github integrations are available in <a href="https://developer.github.com/v3/oauth/#redirect-urls/" target="_blank">developer documentation</a>.
+More details on GitHub integrations are available in <a href="https://developer.github.com/v3/oauth/#redirect-urls/" target="_blank">developer documentation</a>.

 #### Google App Configuration